ksunenori/Currency-Converter/README.md

 Overview
 --------

 This Currency Converter App is a JavaFX-based application that allows users to convert currencies in real-time.
 It utilizes OkHttpClient and Gson to fetch current exchange rates from a reliable API, ensuring accurate and up-to-date currency conversion.
-Designed for simplicity and efficiency, this app is perfect for travelers, financial professionals, or anyone interested in global financial markets.

 Features
 --------